Research Spotlight

 Joshua Robinson, McNair Scholar

 Joshua Robinson (Romo Group) was selected for the UT Southwestern Graduate School of Biomedical Studies and has been recognized as a President's Scholar, BTRUE Scholar, and McNair Scholar.
 Both his projects Agelastatin A. and Gracillin A. focus on the total synthesis of derivatives of natural products, and he's presented his research at ten conferences including twice at ABRCMS.
-Robinson's interest in the intersection of Chemistry and Biology could potentially lead him to focus on making and altering proteins, take on patent law, or dive in to the business side of pharmaceuticals.
+Robinson's interest in the intersection of Chemistry and Biology could potentially lead him to focus on making and altering proteins, take on patent law, or dive into the business side of pharmaceuticals.

-Dr. Kevin Pinney, Baylor Cancer Researcher
+Kevin Pinney, Ph.D., Baylor Cancer Researcher

-Dr. Kevin Pinney, professor of chemistry in the Baylor College of Arts and Sciences, is working to solve the mysteries of cancer, a task he says is "daunting" and "extremely exciting.
-"He is considered an expert on the discovery of small molecules and vascular disrupting agents that inhibit growth and replication of cancer cells.
+Kevin Pinney, Ph.D., professor of chemistry in the Baylor College of Arts and Sciences, is working to solve the mysteries of cancer, a task he says is "daunting" and "extremely exciting."
+He is considered an expert on the discovery of small molecules and vascular disrupting agents that inhibit growth and replication of cancer cells.

 Samantha Yruegas, Graduate Researcher